xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 production methods.
 The only differences introduced by the Industrial Revolution were:

-1)  [A segmentation of the labour process that made labourers interchangeable and expanded the labour market]{.ul}
+1)  A segmentation of the labour process that made labourers interchangeable and expanded the labour market

-9)  [The allowance of scales of production that enumerated huge investment with regards to production]{.ul}
+9)  The allowance of scales of production that enumerated huge investment with regards to production

 In this way, industrialisation did not create capitalism, but it helped it become one of the key elements of modern industrial production.
 In